Customer Privacy Notice

 STORAGE OF YOUR PERSONAL INFORMATION

-We will only keep your personal information for as long as necessary to fulfil the relevant purpose(s) we collected it for, as set out above in this Notice, and for as long as we are required to keep it for legal purposes.
+We will only keep your personal information for as long as necessary to fulfil the relevant purpose(s) we collected it for, as set out above in this notice, and for as long as we are required to keep it for legal purposes.

 To determine the appropriate retention period for personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 For example, by law, we must keep basic information about our customers (including contact, identity, financial and transactional data) for six years after they cease being customers for tax purposes.
+In some circumstances:

 - you can ask us to delete your personal information, see “Your Rights” below for further details; and